ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 When you use Spring Data JDBC, you will also need to create entity classes which will be mapped to the database.
 The big difference is that there are more rules that you need to follow when you create the class structure.
 The class structure needs to follow the rules of aggregate design of DDD.
-Spring data enforces this because this will lead to the creation of more simple and understandable projects.
+Spring Data enforces this because this will lead to the creation of more simple and understandable projects.
-If you don't know this concept or why it is useful, you can check some very good article about this: [Effective Aggregate Design by Vaugn Vernon](https://dddcommunity.org/library/vernon_2011/){:target="_blank" rel="noopener noreferrer"}.
+If you don't know this concept or why it is useful, you can check a very good article about this: [Effective Aggregate Design by Vaugn Vernon](https://dddcommunity.org/library/vernon_2011/){:target="_blank" rel="noopener noreferrer"}.
 Basically we group different entities together which have a strong coupling and we call them aggregates.
 The top entity of the aggregate is called the aggregate root.
-There are some other rules that needs to be followed:
+There are some other rules that need to be followed:
-An entity can only be part of 1 aggregate and all relations inside an aggregate need to be unidirectional and the aggregate root need to manage the top relation.
+* An entity can only be part of 1 aggregate.
+* All relations inside an aggregate need to be unidirectional.
+* The aggregate root needs to manage the top relation.

 This means that by following links starting from the aggregate root, every entity inside the aggregate can be found.
 Because of this, we do not need a repository for each entity like in Spring Data JPA, but only for the aggregate roots.